matheusdias20/matheusdias20/README.md

 ✨ I'm Matheus Vieira and here you can find my developed projects ✨

-- 💻 I work as a Resident Technician at a Faculty
+- 💻 I work as a IT Help Desk Support at a Faculty
 - 📚 I am currently studying HTML, CSS, JS focused on Front-End and also Python focused on Data Science

 - 📍 You can find me too: